-The way modern cloth nappies are washed today has changed since the days of soaking or using harsh chemicals.
+The way modern cloth nappies are washed today has changed for the better since the days of soaking in large heavy buckets or using harsh chemicals, not quite the way things used to be done!
 Modern cloth nappies are treated differently due to the built in nature of covers and elastics.
 Here is all you need to know about washing your modern cloth nappies and to make them last.

 Before you start

 Just like new towels or kitchen cloths, brand new nappies will need to be prepped to ‘wake up the fibres’.
 Absorbency of new fibres and materials will increase with every wash.
 You can put your nappies through 3-5 regular washes or if you are short for time (cause who doesn’t want to get their new prints on the bum asap!) soak new inserts and boosters in fresh water overnight prior to one initial wash.

 If you have been given pre-loved cloth nappies or are buying second hand, it is best to do a Strip and Sanitise procedure to ensure that they perform well and are entirely clean and free from any build up.
 Build up occurs when the nappies haven’t been stored or washed correctly or there has been high use of a nappy barrier cream.
 Details of this wash process can be found at cleanclothnappies.com.